 With the rising wave of hype, Bitcoin network fees start fluctuating and raising concerns.
-This article is about to explain how Bitcoin network fees works and how to cut on the network fees.
+This article is about to explain how Bitcoin network fees work and how to cut on the network fees.

 Network fees or transaction fees represent an additional amount you pay to miners that include your transaction to a public blockchain.

-Network fee is required to be paid for every Bitcoin transaction without exceptions in order to get mined and included to the blockchain.
-The minimum network fee is one Satoshi 0.000001 BTC.
+The network fee is required to be paid for every Bitcoin transaction without exceptions in order to get mined and included in the blockchain.
+The minimum network fee is one Satoshi 0.00000001 BTC.

 You pay for making a record on the blockchain.
-As average block size is ~1 Mb, there can be included only 1500-2000 transactions in it.
-Miners prioritize transactions with higher estimated fees and lower priority of transactions with lower fees.
 The more demand for Bitcoin – the more transactions are waiting to be processed and higher are transaction fees.